 All articles published on this blog are written either by the editors or by a contributing author following an invitation from the editorial board.
 All articles published on this blog go through an editorial review/revision process prior to publication.
-We typically publish one article every two weeks.
+We typically publish 24 articles per year.

 The goal for this blog is to stimulate reflection and dialogue by providing mathematicians with high-quality commentary and resources regarding teaching and learning.
 Because there is no simple solution to the challenges facing mathematics education, this blog will serve as a big tent, giving voice to multiple contributors representing a wide range of ideas.
 Contributions will include practical “teaching tips,” commentary on current mathematics education research, discussions of social/curricular educational policy, and more.